ModusCreateOrg/qa-dept/cypress-studio/README.md

 kubectl apply -f modus-test-job.yaml
 ```

-Find exact name of the job with:
+Find exact name of the jobs pod with:
 ```sh
 kubectl get pods
 ```

 Using `kubectl logs modus-cypress-test-job-XXX` get logs/results where `modus-cypress-test-job-XXX`is the name of the job.
-On development/testing cluster logs could be redirected to central logging system and results could be visible there as well.
+On development/testing, cluster logs could be redirected to the central logging system, and results could be visible there.

 <!-- CONTACT -->